cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 - `BLOCK_WIND` This terrain will block the effects of wind.
 - `BURROWABLE` Burrowing monsters can travel under this terrain, while most others can't (e.g. graboid will traverse under the chain link fence, while ordinary zombie will be stopped by it).
-- `BUTCHER_EQ` Butcher's equipment - required for full butchery of corpses.
 - `CAN_SIT` Furniture the player can sit on.
 Player sitting near furniture with the "FLAT_SURF" tag will get mood bonus for eating.
 - `CHIP` Used in construction menu to determine if wall can have paint chipped off.